sonos/api-web-sample-app/README.md

 1. Open Terminal/command prompt and Clone the repository using the command 'gh repo clone Sonos-Inc/pdsw-portal-sample-app'
 2. Navigate to the path using 'cd pdsw-portal-sample-app/sample-app'
 3. run the command 'docker-compose up -d'
-4. Open a new terminal window, *ngrok http 8080*.
+4. Open a new terminal/command prompt window, *ngrok http 8080*.
 5. Then configure the url obtained on the developer portal using steps mentioned in the section 'Configuration of url in developer portal'

 # Create Client credentials